cibi-p/Learnings/Aptitude/Aptitude.md

 ```
 1. Ashes:Cricket:: Grand Slam: _______

-(for this type of question general Knowladge is used)
+(for this type of question general Knowledge is used)

 Ashes is the test cricket series played between England and Australia,
 Grand Slam in tennis is the achievement of winning all four major championships in a calendar year.